United Ireland: 2017 Assembly election

-Theoretical return to EU confirmed in a United Ireland
+EU guarantee on a potential united Ireland

 The Brexit Secretary, David Davis, confirmed to Mark Durkan, the SDLP MP for Foyle, that in the event of Northern Ireland becoming part of a united Ireland, "Northern Ireland would be in a position of becoming part of an existing EU member state, rather than seeking to join the EU as a new independent state."
 Enda Kenny pointed to the provisions that allowed East Germany to join the West and the EEC during the reunification of Germany as a precedent.
 In April 2017 the European Council acknowledged that, in the event of Irish unification, "the entire territory of such a united Ireland would [...] be part of the European Union."
 The SDLP manifesto for the 2017 UK general election called for a referendum on a united Ireland after the UK withdraws from the EU.
 However the Secretary of State for Northern Ireland at the time, James Brokenshire, said the conditions for a vote are "not remotely satisfied".

 2017 general election

 After the 2017 election, the UK government was reliant on confidence and supply from the Democratic Unionist Party.
-The deal supported the Conservative led government through the Brexit negotiation process.
+The deal supported the Conservative-led government through the Brexit negotiation process.
 The 2020 Brexit withdrawal agreement included the Northern Ireland Protocol, which established different trade rules for the territory than Great Britain.
 While Northern Ireland would de jure leave the single market, it would still enforce all EU customs rules, while Britain would diverge.
 This would result in a regulatory "border in the Irish Sea" rather than a border between Northern Ireland and the Republic of Ireland, and caused fears from unionist politicians about Brexit causing a weakening of the UK.

 Johnson and Macron meet during Brexit negotiations, 2019.